ClareBee/skills_matrix/security_principles/A05_Broken_Access_Control.md

 - Tendency for scope creep to happen e.g. more accesses and privileges can be given than intended for.

 **Note:**
--Assurance for DAC must be carried out using strict access control reviews.
+- Assurance for DAC must be carried out using strict access control reviews.

 ## Mandatory Access Control (MAC)
-- ensures that the enforcement of organisational security policy does not rely on voluntary web app user compliance.
+- Ensures that the enforcement of organisational security policy does not rely on voluntary web app user compliance.
 MAC secures info by assigning sensitivity labels on info and comparing this to the level of sensitivity a user is operating at.
 MAC is usually appropriate for extremely secure systems including multilevel secure military applications or mission critical data applications.

 **Pros:**
 - Access based on sensitivity of object